 This tool isn’t original to Dibea.
-In fact it was Dyson who was the first to introduce this type of tool and now manufacturers have copied the concept.
+It was Dyson who was the first to introduce this type of device and now manufacturers have copied the concept.

 If you have homes with lots of bare floor like hardwood, tile or linoleum, this is a no-brainer option.

 Since my home does not have carpet, I used a low pile rug to simulate how this vacuum performs on it.